The Best Free Games to Play on Zoom

 Our list includes a variety of choices, some requiring no equipment and some needing a little more prep beforehand.

-So wherever your family is in the world, they’re sure to have a brilliant time.
+So wherever your family or friends are in the world, they’re sure to have a brilliant time.

-Online games are a great way to catch up with relatives all around the world, and we hope our suggestions will make it an even more enjoyable experience!
+Online games are a great way to catch up with those all around the world, and we hope our suggestions will make it an even more enjoyable experience!

 Take a look at some of our similar Open For Christmas articles below.